Sylvernity/HorseUpgradesMod/README.md

 This is the GitHub repository for the Horse Upgrades mod, which can be downloaded from [Modrinth](https://modrinth.com/mod/horse-upgrades).

-This mod adds horseshoes which allow horses to move faster across terrain.
+This mod adds horseshoes to Minecraft, which allow horses to move faster across terrain.

 ## Dependencies